baddoo/unsteady-porous-aerofoils/README.md

 myJacobiQ2.m | Calculates the Hilbert transform of the weighted Jacobi polynomials. myJacobiI.m | Calculates the indefinite integral of the weighted Jacobi polynomials. myBeta.m | My version of the incomplete Beta function that extends the domain of definition.
-Note that this uses the symbolic math toolbox. presFUnsteady | Computes the pressure on the forward part of an aerofoil with a discontinuous porosity distribution. presAUnsteady | Computes the pressure on the aft part of an aerofoil with a discontinuous porosity distribution. vortFUnsteady | Computes the vorticity on the forward part of an aerofoil with a discontinuous porosity distribution. vortAUnsteady | Computes the vorticity on the aft part of an aerofoil with a discontinuous porosity distribution.
+Note that this uses the symbolic math toolbox. presFUnsteady.m | Computes the pressure on the forward part of an aerofoil with a discontinuous porosity distribution. presAUnsteady.m | Computes the pressure on the aft part of an aerofoil with a discontinuous porosity distribution. vortFUnsteady.m | Computes the vorticity on the forward part of an aerofoil with a discontinuous porosity distribution. vortAUnsteady.m | Computes the vorticity on the aft part of an aerofoil with a discontinuous porosity distribution.

 If you encounter any issues then feel free to get in touch with me at [baddoo@mit.edu](baddoo@mit.edu).